David-VizLab-Creamer/Vizlab-Resources/README.md

 # EDUCATIONAL:
-> 	A collection of educational links for computer graphics
+> 	A collection of
 > [Educational Resources](https://github.com/JettTurnerViz/Vizlab-Resources/blob/main/Educational.md)
+> for computer graphics, detailing everything from Cinematography / Lighting / Level Design / VFX / Shaders and Rendering / tutorials / and breakdowns

 # Reference
 > 	A collection of